Takashiidobe/notes/src/books/range-why-generalists-triumph-in-a-specialized-world/_range-why-generalists-triumph-in-a-specialized-world.md

 title: _range-why-generalists-triumph-in-a-specialized-world
 ---

-: Why Generalists Triumph in a Specialized World\"
+: Why Generalists Triumph in a Specialized World"

 We need both focused frogs and visionary birds.
 Birds fly high in the air and survey broad vistas of mathematics out to the far horizon.
 They